 It was 1994.
-I was a master of science in computing.
-Potential colleagues with bachelor's degrees in computing would no longer hurl the insult "hacker" at me.
-My MSc soon led to another programming job, it lasted three days!
-My stress levels stopped me writing code.
-I just messed at the keyboard to make it sound like I was working.
-In fact, persecutory ideas were there from day one.
+I'd become a master of science in computing.
+Potential colleagues with bachelor's degrees in the subject would no longer hurl the insult "hacker" at me.
+My MSc soon led to another programming job, albeit three days long!
+Extreme stress compounded by almost immediate persecutory ideas, prevented any clarity of thought for me, so I feigned working by fruitless keyboard activity for the short duration.

-Therefore, on day four my mother rang in for me and said I was schizophrenic!
-The boss didn't know what to say, apart from thankfully adding that he'd not sent my P45.
+On day four my mother rang in and said I was schizophrenic, rendering the boss speechless, until he was thankfully able to add that he'd not sent my P45 in.

 Years ago Clare had professionally sang at Winwick hospital.
-Another coincidence we shared was that both our pianos came from the same dealership in a Lancashire mill.
+We'd also both bought our pianos from the same business based in a Lancashire mill.
 My father described the owner as a loveable rogue.
 I doubt he knew what CVs were, and he was both funny and charming.
 He played piano very well and held two fellowship diplomas in organ playing.

 In time I became a skilled tuner.
 I worked at the mill Saturday and Sunday every weekend for two years.

 The mental health significance of this surrounds my relationship with an elderly man who taught piano there.
-He'd made his own makeshift studio in the mill's vastness.
-As he was both self-taught and extremely advanced on piano I liked and admired him implicitly.
-Of course I trusted him.
+He'd made a makeshift studio in the mill's vastness.
+Being both self-taught and extremely advanced on the piano I liked and admired him implicitly.
+I trusted him.

-On first meeting, my excitement to try out my new tuning stuff for the very first time, led to selfishness.
-I disturbed his lesson badly.
-A few weeks later he disturbed me with a power drill.
-It was directly behind the wall where I was tuning.
-I mentioned as a joke, but he read it as a complaint.
+On first meeting, my excitement to try out my new tuning stuff for the very first time, led to thoughtlessness.
+I badly disturbed his lesson.
+A few weeks later he disturbed my tuning with a power drill, directly behind the wall where I was listening.
+I went round to mentioned it as a sort of situation joke, but he thought I was complaining.

 I was soon at square one again.
 I stopped trusting Clare.
-I'd just stare at the wall and obsess about the bizarre monologue and anything relate.
+I just stared at the wall and obsessed about the monologue.
 Becoming increasingly psychotic, I was home visited by my GP.
-Thankfully he thought I wasn't as bad as last time, despite me saying Clare was trying to harm me.
-Nevertheless I was referred to the Priory for the second time.
+Thankfully he thought I wasn't as bad as last time, despite me suggesting Clare was trying to harm me, regardless though, I was referred to the Priory hospital for the second time.

 After medication and some talking therapies I was better in a few weeks.
 Life long prophylactic medication would be strongly recommended if I was ill again.

 I returned to the mill.
-"Running away" was not an option, but there was a lot of air to clear.
+"Running away" was not a good option, but there was a lot of air to clear.
 I didn't expect a recurence of what happened, but the teacher and I were now likely to be no more than colleagues in effect.

-I had both liked and put my trust in an eccentric seventy year old man.
-I assumed he was wise would would act accordingly.
-I made a mistake, but I carried on liking him.
+I had liked and trusted an eccentric seventy year old man, assuming simply down to his age, that he was wise in thought and action.
+It was a mistake.
+However, I carried on liking him.